IsuruParindya/Key-Logger/README.md

  pyinstaller --onefile keylogger.py
 ```

-+ This will generate a (keylogger.exe)
++ This will generate a (keylogger.exe).
-+ Make sure to run these command in your VS code Terminal
++ Make sure to run these command in your VS code Terminal.
-+ Once you ran these commands in your terminal it will generate a (keylogger.exe) inside your dist file
++ Once you ran these commands in your terminal it will generate a (keylogger.exe) inside your dist file.
-+ You need to copy only that in to your pen and once the USB plugged in, you need to open the (keylogger.exe) manually
++ You need to copy only that (keylogger.exe) in to your pen and once the USB plugged in, you need to open the (keylogger.exe) manually.
-+ This doesn't work on Windows 11 when the USB plugged in
++ This doesn't work on Windows 11 when the USB plugged in because of the Windows Saftey
+&nbsp;
+# Again Only for Educational purpose only!